 See the follow up post: Radiohead in Technicolor at the Susquehanna Bank Center

-I'm Brian E. Young, a Baltimore, Maryland based artist, graphic designer and the host of The Uncanny Creativity Podcast.
+Can I answer your questions?
+I run this blog to help designers and artists find answers and solution that will make your creative dreams real.
+My name is Brian E. Young and I'm an artist living in Baltimore, Maryland.
+I work as graphic designer and host The Uncanny Creativity Podcast.
 If you have a design and creativity question I can help answer, send me your letters by e-mail, Facebook, Twitter or in the comments.2 Comments